udaan-iitt/editions/2025_Autumn/internship-experience-epfl.md

 ---
-title: Foreign Research Internship at EPFL
+title: "Foreign Research Internship at EPFL"
 category: Experiences
 date: 2026-6-11T10:42:24.120Z
-desc: Join Neerav on his research internship adventure at EPFL, Switzerland.
+desc: "Join Neerav on his research internship adventure at EPFL, Switzerland."
 thumbnail: images/epfl.png
 authors: Neerav Sreekumar
 starred: false
 abio: none
 ---

 ### Internship @EPFL, Switzerland ft. the Lindt, the Alps and Unlimited Pasta

 I vividly remember the first day I knocked at his cabin, and he said in his chalky-smokey Italian voice, “_Si, si!!
 Come in!_” I opened the door to find him having arranged 3 chairs beside each other and lying on them, effortlessly, streaming a David Guetta concert.
 Yep, he had some unseen (or unheard?) aura farming in that room.
 I was totally rizzed.